Petrokemija: History

-Explored oil and gas deposits in Moslavina and Western Slavonia led to the construction in 1926 of a carbon black plant in Brezina near Lipik, which used gas from neighboring Bujavica.
+Explored oil and gas deposits in Moslavina and Western Slavonia led to the construction in 1926 of a carbon black plant in Brezine near Lipik, which used gas from neighboring Bujavica.
 Production of soot in Kutina, which is still intended mainly for the rubber industry, began in 1938 with gas from neighboring Goyle.
 In 1940 a lime factory was put into operation, which operated until 1982, and in 1955 a clay factory was built, which still offers a wide range of goods for many industries: from oil and food to foundry, construction and agriculture, especially livestock (feed additives).
 These plants operated under the name "Methane" and for a short time as the "Chemical Products Plant".
 Since 1943, there has been a project to build a low-capacity mineral fertilizer plant.
 In 1968, within the petrochemical plant in the eastern part of Kutina, a fertilizer plant was built, the largest in the production system of the Kutina petrochemical industry.
-In the same year, the plant with a capacity of 750 thousand tons entered the top ten in the world.
+In the same year, the plant with a capacity of 750,000 tons entered the top ten in the world.
 On June 1, 1968, the plant of mineral fertilizers merged with the plant of chemical products (carbon black, limestone, alumina).
 Since 1970, the plant called INA-Petrokemija has become one of the four newly created technological and functional divisions of INA.
 The company was privatised in the late 1990s, and in 1998 was registered as an independent joint stock company and listed on the Zagreb Stock Exchange, becoming one of 24 companies included in the CROBEX stock index.